isomerpages/moe-bedoksouthsec/_cca/Sports/Badminton.md

 ### Overview

-Our members undergo basic game training and learn the skills and techniques of badminton playing through individual and mass training.
-Regular physical training sessions and runs are also conducted in the School Gymnasium and Indoor Sports Hall to keep the members fit for the sport.&nbsp;

-Our members also learn to assist in line-judging and umpiring of the game in friendly matches.
-In addition, their skills are further enhanced through inter-school and other external organisation badminton tournaments.

-### Objectives

-The aim of the badminton club is to develop character, mental and physical well-being in our students.
+The aim of the badminton team is to develop character, mental and physical well-being in our students.
 Through the learning of badminton skills, discipline and desirable social attitudes may be instilled into the students so that they become self-motivated and responsible individuals in all their undertaking.
 It is our vision to scale the heights to achieve in the top four positions among the schools in the East-Zone.

-### Scope of Activities

-Our members undergo basic game training and learn the skills and techniques of badminton playing through individual and mass training.
-Regular physical training sessions and runs are also conducted in the School Gymnasium and Indoor Sports Hall to keep the members fit for the sport.
+Our players undergo basic game training and learn the skills and techniques of badminton playing through individual and mass training.
+Regular physical training sessions and runs are also conducted to keep the players fit for the sport.
+Mental skills training is also conducted to enable our players to self-regulate and enhance their performance.

-Our members also learn to assist in line-judging and umpiring of the game in friendly matches.
+Our players also learn to assist in line-judging and umpiring of the game in friendly matches.
 In addition, their skills are further enhanced through inter-school and other external organisation badminton tournaments.
+Badminton camp and learning journey to Singapore Badminton Open are also organised to foster team spirit as players create meaningful memories together.

+### Key Events

+1. National School Games Badminton Championships
+2. Badminton Camp
+3. Singapore Badminton Open
+4. Bedok Challenge Shield (Badminton) – Interschool competition organised by BDS
+5. Friendly Matches
+6. External Tournaments

 ### Achievements